Granpa

-Granpa is a British family-oriented animated film that adapts a picture book by John Burningham.
-Produced by TVS for Channel 4 Television in 1989, it was released on VHS by Universal Studios in 1994.
+Granpa is a British family-oriented animated film which adapts a picture book by John Burningham.
+Produced by TVS for Channel 4 Television in 1989, it was released on VHS by PolyGram Video in 1994.

 An expensive film to produce, Granpa is hand-illustrated with coloured pencil, imitating Burningham's style in the book.
-It was directed by Dianne Jackson, who had previously adapted The Snowman by Raymond Briggs (1978), a wordless picture book, as an exceptionally successful family-oriented animated film (1982).
+It was directed by Dianne Jackson, who previously adapted The Snowman by Raymond Briggs (1978), a wordless picture book as an exceptionally successful family-oriented animated film (1982).
 Howard Blake, who wrote the music for The Snowman, wrote the music and the script for Granpa, which is referred to as an "animated children's opera".
 The voices of Granpa and Emily are by Peter Ustinov and Emily Osborne.
 Granpa won the Prix Jeunesse International award for excellence in children's television programming in 1990.

 Book

 The animated film is an adaptation of the children's picture book Granpa, written and illustrated by John Burningham and published by Jonathan Cape in 1984.
-Burningham won the Kurt Maschler Award, or "the Emil", from Maschler publishers and BookTrust, which annually recognised the author(s) of one "work of imagination for children, in which text and illustration are integrated so that each enhances and balances the other."
+Burningham won the Kurt Maschler Award, or "the Emil", from Kurt Maschler (the publisher) and BookTrust, which annually recognised the author(s) of one "work of imagination for children, in which text and illustration are integrated so that each enhances and balances the other."

 Plot

 The film celebrates the relationship between a small girl named Emily (voiced by Emily Osborne), and her kindly but ailing grandfather (voiced by Peter Ustinov), along with a dog.
 Emily's playful innocence is contrasted with Granpa's increasing frailty.
 Aware that he will not be around for much longer, he shares his memories of adventures and days gone by.

 These memories are vividly brought to life by her grandfather's tales, beginning with a description of Granpa's childhood and youth in the early part of the 20th Century.
 Other adventures include a chivalrous tale of Saint George and the Dragon imagined on a bedcover, a fishing trip which ends with a journey down the Thames pulled by a blue whale, a trip to the seaside which culminates in a re-enactment of the Battle of Britain and a Noah's Ark-influenced story, where Granpa's house is submerged and the pair have to accommodate exotic animals.
-The final jungle section, in which monkeys steal Granpa's storybook, is left intentionally incomplete.
+The final jungle section, in which monkeys steal Granpa's storybook, is intentionally left incomplete.

-As the seasons pass, Granpa grows frailer, and eventually Emily is left alone with an empty chair and the old man's loyal dog.
+As the seasons pass, Granpa grows frailer and eventually Emily is left alone with an empty chair and the old man's loyal dog.
 She leaves the house with the dog and climbs a hill.
-As they travel, a group of children from her grandfather's stories join them.
+As they travel, a group of children from her grandfather's childhood join them, along with the spirit of Granpa in his childhood youth.